1 9 7 9 (UK)

 It also showed adults as nothing more than large children.

-The group of seven-year-olds experiencing adventures in a forest on a summer’s day during World War II were played by actors and actresses well past the age of consent and, in the case of porky Colin Welland, far from small.
+The group of seven-year-olds experiencing adventures in a West Country forest on a summer’s day in 1943 in this episode of Play For Today were played by actors and actresses well past the age of consent and, in the case of porky Colin Welland, far from small.

-Helen Mirren, Michael Elphick, Colin Jeavons and John Bird – among many – were comically horrific.
+Helen Mirren, Michael Elphick, Colin Jeavons and John Bird were comically horrific.